webino/WebinoDraw/README.md

   - Configurable layout.
   - Decoupled logic from template.
-  - Uses ZF2 view variables and helpers.
+  - Uses PHP functions, ZF2 view variables, helpers and filters.
   - Works with pure XHTML5.
   - You can still use phtml, but why!